The greatest hack to improve your energy levels today

 Action: Current guidance is to reduce sugar intake to less than 5% total energy per day (30g per day or 6tsp for adults), with less being better.

-Bonus outcome: By reducing the amount of simple sugars, you reduce risks of diabetes; and by adding more fibre, you can go to toilet more comfortably.
+Bonus outcome: By reducing the amount of simple sugars, you reduce risks of diabetes; and by adding more fibre, you can go to the toilet more comfortably.

 5. Manage your energy account